 Interest-only home loan

-An interest-only home loan is one where only the interest is paid, rather than both the interest and the principal.
-Generally, an interest-only home loan will have a short time frame (between 1 – 5 years) before it reverts to a principal and interest loan.
+An interest-only home loan requires you to only pay the interest charges on the mortgage, and no money towards reducing the principal loan amount.
+Generally, an interest-only home loan has a short time frame (between up to five years) before it reverts to a principal and interest loan.

 Line of credit home loan